-I object to this ad as I have to walk past it with my 8 years old daughters who want to know: a/. why is she naked a.
-Why is she hakea b/. what naughty bits c/. what does the whole thing mean.
+I object to this ad as I have to walk past it with my 8 years old daughters who want to know a/. why is she naked b/. what naughty bits c/. what does the whole thing mean.

 I find the ad facile.
 It really is humour nodding to the absolute lowest common denominator.